rpetrich/deciduous/README.md

 # Deciduous
-A web app that simplifies building attack decision trees as described in the Security Chaos Engineering report.
+A web app that simplifies building decision trees to model adverse scenarios.
 Hosted at https://www.deciduous.app/

+It allows you to document your assumptions about how a system, service, app, etc. will respond to adverse events.
+Its heritage is in helping defenders anticipate attacker behavior and prepare mitigations accordingly, but it also applies to anticipating reliability-related failures, too.

+It is especially useful as a foundation to conduct resilience stress testing / chaos experimentation, allowing you to continually refine your mental models of a system with reality.
+It prompts you to consider your beliefs about how failure can unfold across your system, which can inform design improvements to better sustain resilience to failure scenarios.

 How to / getting started guide: https://kellyshortridge.com/blog/posts/deciduous-attack-tree-app/